 • The client fires the attorney, hires a new attorney, or otherwise revokes the attorney’s ability to act on the client’s behalf.

-It’s important to work with an experienced lawyer who understands the far-reaching nature of legal malpractice damages and how to demonstrate their full impact on your life or business.
+It’s important to work with an experienced lawyer who understands both the far-reaching nature of legal malpractice damages and how to demonstrate their full impact on your life or business.
 An experienced Detroit legal malpractice lawyer can help you ensure you present a complete case to the court and maximize your opportunity for recovery.

 Contact the Sommers Schwartz Legal Malpractice Attorneys Today